JadhavLab/JadhavLabWebpage/README.md

 # JadhavLabWebpage

 This repository contains work-in-progress code for the Jadhav Lab's website.
-SJ_3 is the current online version.
-SJ_4 comprises two possible templates we're exploring.
-Both pages are more or less complete.
+Code currently covers two possible templates, one of which we've chosen for our current webpage.

-Future updates will elaborate the news page, and make it either more tabular or blog-like in format.
-Future updates will also include jQuery code that will hopefully add some professional panache and wow-factor.
+Future updates will elaborate the news page structure, and make it either more tabular or blog-like in format.
+Future updates should also include jQuery code that will hopefully add some glitzy panache.

 ## Install